githubEdit

 Guardrails to embed in prompts

-• Use only the environment variables FB_S3_ENDPOINT, FB_KEY_ID, FB_KEY_SECRET, FB_JWT, FB_REPO_ID.
+• Use only the required environment variables for your path: Storage (FB_S3_ENDPOINT, FB_KEY_ID, FB_KEY_SECRET, FB_JWT, FB_REPO_ID) and/or AI (FB_OPENAI_BASE_URL, FB_OPENAI_API_KEY, FB_MODEL).

 • Never print secrets or tokens in logs or code.